LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

-- Chat-GPT understand the question fully correct and provide correct solution and example.
+- Chat-GPT understand the question fully correct and provide correct solution and commands example.